 - At the PCB, connect pin 42 with pin 40 and pin 35 with pin 37.
 Thus, the bargraph of the display is controlled by S0, S1 and S3.

 By doing this, you remove the symbol display "µmHF" and arrows that are not really helpful for the GM counter.
 Doing that, you have a bargraph to visualize the counting rate in the manner of an analog galvanometer.

 The GMC program has two versions.
 One in which the bargraph is used as a simple warning indicator (unmodified PCB) and in which the arrows flash to the rhythm of the CPU alarm, the other in which the bar graph is used as count rate indicator.
 The arrows are no longer used..

 The indications of these modifications are presented below.

-inside the GMC.
+inside the Geiger counter.

-inside the GMC.
+inside the Geiger counter.